Month 2, Day 20, Saturday 8:00 p.m.

 They took away the strip blocking light from the doorway, unlocked it, and hurried back to the window.

-Damien crawled out first, while Sebastien stopped to make sure nothing was out of place, and then followed him.
-She even used one of her other paper spell arrays to cast a locking spell from outside the window, erasing the last evidence of their presence.
+Damien crawled out first, while Sebastien stopped to make sure nothing was out of place.
+They had retrieved the spell paper from under the safe, everything had been returned just as they’d found it, and the smoke had already dissipated.
+Satisfied, she climbed out the window and used one of her other paper spell arrays to cast a locking spell from outside the window, erasing the last evidence of their presence.

 Update 8/2/22: No chapter this Thursday, 8/4, because I’m in the middle of some revisions that directly affect the upcoming chapters, and if I post before I’m finished some significant things are likely to change.
 I’ll have a week with a double chapter post to make up for it, within the next 2 months max.